25 Years of Solving Cat Behavior Issues The Cat Behavior Clinic

 - Read about our Outstanding Clinic Success Rate.

 - Read over 350 solved case studies and clinic testimonials from phone or video consultations.

-There is simply no cat behavior problem we have not helped our clients solve many times — or that we cannot help you to solve now.
 Like most expert cat behaviorists, we are able to achieve full success with you over the phone or by Skype or Zoom video.
 Learn why.
 Contact The Cat Behavior Clinic to schedule a behavior consultation for your cat (or cats) at 1-503-267-8888.

 Cat Behavior Problem: Training for You and Your Cat

 We also help our clients to train their cats in desirable new behaviors and cat behavior modification:

 - Introducing (and re-introducing) new kittens, other cats, other animals, or new people to the household, using The Nagelschneider Method, a highly effective scientific system for reducing hostility available only from the Clinic’s own behaviorists.